inpersonasua/smaConv/README.md

 # smaConv
-This simple program converts Supermemo UX vocabulary course to Anki packaged deck (*.apkg).
+This program converts Supermemo UX vocabulary course to Anki packaged deck (*.apkg).
+It won't preserve your learning progress, it just uses Supermemo database to create new material to study.
+Only vocabulary courses ("Extreme ..." series) are suitable for conversion.

 Usage: